rabbitmq/rabbitmq-website/site/lazy-queues.md

 the situation is still not ideal for use cases where you have many millions on messages in the queue that might need to be paged out.

-Lazy queues attempt to move messages to disk as early as practically possible.
+Running classic queues in `lazy` queue mode attempts to move the messages above to disk as early as practically possible.
 This means significantly fewer messages are kept in RAM in the majority of cases under normal operation.
 This comes at a cost of increased disk I/O.